JanMeow/BFH_Reuse24/README.md

 # BFH_Reuse24
 BFH 24 Spring Studio – Scripts Development

+This repository contains
+1. WEb page for materials library for a soon-to-be deconstructured  building by Roche
-This repository contains a collection of scripts developed for the BFH 24 Spring Studio, focused on transforming structural line inputs into a graph-based data structure and querying a database for the closest matching components.
+2. a collection of scripts developed for the BFH 24 Spring Studio, focused on transforming structural line inputs into a graph-based data structure and querying a database for the closest matching components.

 Key Features:
 Graph-Based Transformation: Converts input structural lines into a graph representation for further processing.